An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: An Asymptotic Equivalence Principle

-We start by considering the special case when the kernel function $f_d$ in \eref{A_f} is a degree-$L$ polynomial, for some $L \in \N$.
-For reasons that will be made clear later (see \sref{heuristics}), we expand $f_d$ in the following form:
+We begin by examining the special case when the kernel function $f_d$ in \eref{A_f} is a degree-$L$ polynomial, for some $L \in \N$.
+(The case of more general nonlinear functions is addressed in \sref{general_f}.)
+For reasons that will be clarified later (see \sref{heuristics}), we expand $f_d$ in the following form:

 where $\set{\co_k}_k$ is a set of expansion coefficients, and $q_{k}^{(d)}(x)$ denotes the $k$th Gegenbauer polynomial \cite{dai2013ApproximationTheory, efthimiou2014Sphericalharmonics}.
-The Gegenbauer polynomials, also known as the ultraspherical polynomials in the literature \cite{ismailClassicalQuantumOrthogonal2005}, form a set of orthogonal polynomial basis with respect to the probability measure $\taumeasure$ in \eref{tau_measure}.
+The Gegenbauer polynomials, also known as the ultraspherical polynomials in the literature \cite{ismailClassicalQuantumOrthogonal2005}, form a set of orthogonal polynomial basis with respect to the probability measure $\taumeasure$ defined in \eref{tau_measure}.
 Specifically, we have $\mathsf{deg}\, q_{k}^{(d)}(x) = k$ and

 where $\charfn_{ij}$ is the Kronecker delta.

 The coefficients of these polynomials can be determined by performing the Gram-Schmidt procedure on the monomial basis $\set{0, 1, x, x^2, \ldots}$ and by using the explicit formula for the moments of $\xi$ [see \eref{xi_moments}].
 The first few polynomials in the sequence are